What do we do?

 The External Advisory Board evaluates the research being done at the Neuroproteomics & Neurometabolomics Center, offering suggestions and guidance to optimize both ongoing and future projects.
 Members of the External Advisory Board have both technological and neuroscience backgrounds, including some who have expertise in running mass spectrometric and proteomics centers, and others involved with both fundamental neuroscience research and having familiarity with the neuroscience mission of the National Institute on Drug Abuse.

-Many thanks to our past External Advisory Board Members: George Koob, PhD, Director of the National Institute on Alcohol Abuse and Alcoholism, Lloyd Fricker, PhD, Professor, Departments of Molecular Pharamacology and Neuroscience, Albert Einstein College of Medicine, and Fred McLafferty, PhD, Professor Emeritus, Department of Chemistry and Chemical Biology, Cornell University.
+We also wish to acknowledge the efforts of our past External Advisory Board Members: George Koob, PhD, Director of the National Institute on Alcohol Abuse and Alcoholism, Lloyd Fricker, PhD, Professor, Departments of Molecular Pharmacology and Neuroscience, Albert Einstein College of Medicine, Fred McLafferty, PhD, Professor Emeritus, Department of Chemistry and Chemical Biology, Cornell University, and Francis J. White, Professor, Department of Cellular and Molecular Pharmacology, Rosalind Franklin University of Medicine and Science.

 INTERNAL ADVISORY COMMITTEE